What is Alopecia?

 - a previous tattoo in the area that has not faded (send photos to find out if your tattoo has faded adequately for this procedure to be completed, 214-432-2077)

-If you are not sure whether or not you are a good candidate it is always a good idea to schedule a consultation at a reputable studio, talk to your dermatologist or GP, or speak with your local Board Certified Plastic Surgeon, While these doctors typically aren’t performing these treatments, they can advise you on the treatment process, contraindications and potential side effects as well as refer you to a professional who does.
+If you are not sure whether or not you are a good candidate it is always a good idea to schedule a consultation at a reputable studio, talk to your alopecia dermatologist or GP, or speak with your local Board Certified Plastic Surgeon.
+While these doctors typically aren’t performing these treatments, they can advise you on the treatment process, contraindications, and potential side effects as well as refer you to a professional who does.

 Whatever the case, you must follow these instructions to avoid complications, even if you think they are silly or useless.
 If you have any questions regarding aftercare, make sure to contact your technician.
 It’s a good idea to get a good contact phone number so that you can stay in touch during healing.

-So how do you choose an artist?
+Alopecia is about appearance, so getting microblading should lead you to excellent artists.
 Well, when choosing an artist, be sure they have had formal education in microblading or semi-permanent cosmetics as well as some time and experience practicing in the field.
 Additionally, all artists will have their own personal style, that’s a good thing!
 It means that there is something for everyone, however, you should review some of the artist’s work beforehand to ensure that it suits your desired aesthetic.